peter890331/new_autoshinyhunter_gui_version/README.md

      \~ No new coord, waiting . . .

-     > Just wait for new pokémons appear, wait for the Pokedex100 channel to update..
+     > Just wait for new pokémons appear, wait for the Pokedex100 channel to update.

-     When the shiny pokémon is clicked on, the descriptions in the main window as follows:
+     When the shiny pokémon appeard and clicked on, the descriptions in the main window as follows:
      <img src= "https://github.com/peter890331/new_autoshinyhunter_gui_version/blob/figures/shiny%20appear.png" width="300px">

      \~  !!!
 Shiny !!!